Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

  - [HTTPS for your local endpoints with inlets and Caddy](https://blog.alexellis.io/https-inlets-local-endpoints/) - Alex Ellis
  - [Setting up an EC2 Instance as an Inlets Exit Node](https://mbacchi.github.io/2019/08/21/inlets-aws-ec2.html) - Matt Bacchi

-Therefore I wont be focusing on this, instead we will focus on the why and the what of inlets.
+Therefore I won't be focusing on this, instead we will focus on the why and the what of inlets.
 #### Before you get started

 It's probably best to say that if you are using a corporate network, or any network you aren't responsible for, you should